Navigation

 Directorate-General 1

-Directorate-General I analyses national and international economic trends and advises the Minister and his deputies on issues of fiscal and economic policy.
-In addition, Directorate-General I policy specialists work together with experts from national and international research institutes, organisations, advisory bodies and associations to develop concepts and strategies for effective policy responses to current and future challenges.
+Directorate-General I analyses national and international economic trends and advises the Ministry’s senior leadership on fiscal and economic policy issues.
+In addition, Directorate-General I policy specialists work together with experts from national and international research institutes, organisations, advisory bodies and associations.
+Together, they develop models and strategies for effective policy responses to current and future challenges, in accordance with the regulatory principles of Germany’s social market economy.

 Directorate-General II: Federal budget